Siggg/TerraCommuni/content/post/howto.en.md

 ### Completing the ceremony sheet

 Everything's ready, and the ceremony is about to begin.
-You need to complete the ceremony sheet (see criterion 17, the ceremony sheet):
+You need to complete the ceremony sheet (see criterion 17, the ceremony sheet) by taking additional information from the [Add new ceremony](/page/ceremony_new) form:

 -   add the local time (the time at which the first video or photo will be taken) ;

--   connect to the Internet and open this page [https://www.blockchain.com/en/explorer/blocks/eth](https://www.blockchain.com/fr/explorer/blocks/eth)

--   copy onto the sheet the number that appears in the first row and first column ("number" column) of the table (this is the number of the last block added to the Ethereum blockchain); for example "number 17564209" ;
+-   copy onto the sheet the "block number" that appears in the form; for example "number 17564209" ;

--   copy onto the sheet the hash code that appears on the same line but in the second column ("hash" column) of this table; for example "hash 0x89-2ba1".
+-   copy onto the sheet the "block hash" code that appears in the forme; for example "hash 0x89-2ba1".

-If the ceremony organizer doesn't have access to the Internet, he can phone a friend with whom he has agreed in advance to provide this information at the last moment (to make sure he has the number and hash of the latest block added to the Ethereum blockchain).
+If the ceremony organizer doesn't have access to the Internet, he can phone a friend with whom he has agreed in advance to provide this information at the last moment (to make sure he has the number and hash of the latest block added to the Ethereum blockchain, using the [Add new ceremony](/page/ceremony_new) form).

 ### Setting up participants